kauarasera/backend-logic-exercises/README.md.md

 # Backend Training Repository – Logic & OOP in Java

 🚀 **Personal Backend Learning Journey**
-📂 Exercises and mini projects focused on logic, conditionals, loops, and object-oriented programming (OOP) in Java.
+📂 Exercises and mini projects focused on logic, conditionals and loops in Java.

 ---